 Is chemotherapy given with other treatments?

-Chemotherapy may be given alone or in combination with surgery, targeted therapy, immunotherapy, and/or radiation.
-Chemotherapy that is given in conjunction with radiation is usually a lower dose than what is generally administered when chemotherapy is given alone.
-Chemotherapy may act as a radiosensitizer.
-This means the chemotherapy may enhance the effect of the radiation on the tumor.
+Chemotherapy may be given alone or in combination with surgery, targeted therapy, immunotherapy and/or radiation.
+When chemotherapy is given in combination with radiation, a low dose of chemotherapy is typically used.
+Chemotherapy may act as a “radiosensitizer” that can enhance the effect of the radiation on the tumor.

 The chemotherapy drugs most commonly used in conjunction with radiation therapy are fluorouracil (5-FU) and gemcitabine (Gemzar®).
-5-FU is more often administered with radiation therapy since there is more experience using this drug in combination with radiation and there are fewer side effects.
+5-FU is used most often since there is more experience using this drug in combination with radiation and there are fewer side effects.

 Why is chemotherapy used?

-Doctors may use chemotherapy to try to shrink the tumor, to destroy microscopic cancer cells that may have spread prior to surgery, or to relieve pain caused by the cancer.
+Chemotherapy may shrink and/or prevent the growth of pancreatic tumors, destroy microscopic cancer cells that may have spread prior to surgery, or relieve pain caused by the cancer.

 How and where is chemotherapy given?

-Chemotherapy drugs can be administered orally (by mouth) or through a vein into the bloodstream (intravenously).
-Usually, patients receive chemotherapy as an outpatient treatment at a hospital, clinic, or doctor’s office.
+Chemotherapy drugs can be given through a vein into the bloodstream (intravenously) or by mouth (orally).
+Usually, patients receive chemotherapy as an outpatient treatment at a hospital, clinic or doctor’s office.
 The time needed for each treatment session depends on the type of chemotherapy.
 In some cases, a hospital stay may be necessary if the doctor wants to monitor the patient during the treatment.

 What are the side effects?

-The following table shows some of the common side effects that may occur due to chemotherapy drugs used to treat pancreatic cancer.
+The list below shows some of the common side effects that may occur due to chemotherapy drugs used to treat pancreatic cancer.
 It also indicates some potential ways to manage these side effects.
 This list is not comprehensive.
 Side effects are individual and may not occur in each person who receives treatment.

 (A condition that causes redness, tenderness, dryness and peeling of the palms and soles.
 Numbness or tingling may also develop.)